TheEngineRoom-UniGe/OWLOOP/README.md

 To circumvent the problem (for now), we clear the class hierarchy and regenerate it from scratch, instead of updating it.

 ## 7. Author's message
-Feel free to contribute to the project by sharing your thoughts and ideas, raising issues (if found) and providing bug-fixes.
+Feel free to contribute to OWLOOP by sharing your thoughts and ideas, raising issues (if found) and providing bug-fixes.
-For any information or support, do not hesitate to contact us through this Github repository or by email.
+For any information or support, please do not hesitate to contact us through this Github repository or by email.

 [luca.buoncompagni@edu.unige.it](mailto:luca.buoncompagni@edu.unige.it),
 [kareem.syed.yusha@dibris.unige.it](mailto:kareem.syed.yusha@dibris.unige.it).